ee.Authenticate()

 The expert data in the table is downloaded here, and the label file can be downloaded through the link provided in the paper.
 During the download process, the file download may fail due to network reasons.
 In this case, you can try a few more times.

-for index, row in data.iterrows():
+outdirfor index, row in data.iterrows():

-basename= row['dw_id']
+= row['dw_id']

-S2_GEE_ID= row['S2_GEE_ID']
+basename= row['S2_GEE_ID']

-crs= row['crs']
+S2_GEE_ID= row['crs']

-outfile = os.path.join(outdir, basename+'.tif')
+tiles= os.path.join(outdir, basename+'.tif')

-if os.path.exists(outfile):
+outfile if os.path.exists(outfile):

 # if index < 3035: